Salesforce is #1 in Top 10 Online CRM software

 2013.
 Video: Salesforce announces Customer Revolution

-Last week Salesforce released a new mobile app Chatter, which has now become the primary mobile interface for employees not only to the social intranet, but also to the CRM system.
-In addition, the mobile Chatter is now more convenient communication and collaboration channel between company and customers.
-But just to say that the new app is "more convenient" - is not the Salesforce style.
-They came up with the whole legend of customer revolution that has already begun.
-They say that your customers are mobile and they already know how to use their phones.
-And at any time (when they have free time), they can destroy your business if they see that your company is not responsive enough to their problems and needs.
-This video will give you the creeps.
-Watch.
+Last week, Salesforce unveiled their latest mobile app, Chatter, which has now become the primary mobile interface for employees, serving as a gateway not only to the social intranet but also to the CRM system.
+Furthermore, the enhanced mobile version of Chatter has transformed into a more convenient communication and collaboration channel between companies and customers.
+However, it wouldn't be in Salesforce's style to simply claim that the new app is "more convenient."
+Instead, they have crafted an entire narrative around a customer revolution that is already underway.
+According to Salesforce, your customers are mobile-savvy individuals who know how to leverage their phones effectively.
+They have the power to disrupt your business if they perceive your company as unresponsive to their problems and needs.
+This chilling video provides further insight.
+Take a look.

 2013.
 Salesforce and Zoho launch support chat apps